 Here we present the first global data-driven approach to unravel specific features of the cryospheric microbiome.
 Our meta-analysis revealed diverse, distinct and functionally specific bacterial communities that appear to have been shaped by sustained evolutionary forces, suggesting an ancient origin of this biodiversity.
 While our study highlights key taxonomic groups such as Proteobacteria and Bacteroidota, our findings also disclose the importance of yet-uncultured bacteria and an uncharacterised genetic repertoire.
 In light of the threatened nature of the cryosphere, targeted efforts to unravel the phylogenetic and genomic underpinnings of bacterial adaptation to cryospheric ecosystems, including prospecting for cold-adapted biomolecules as well as the cultivation of cryospheric bacteria, are urgently required.

 Acknowledgments.
 This work was supported by The NOMIS Foundation (Vanishing Glaciers) to TJB.
 SBB was supported by a Swiss National Science Foundation (CRSII5_180241) grant to TJB and PW.
 We extend our gratitude to Laura de Nies, Patrick May, Cedric Laczny, and Valentina Galata for advice with metagenomic analyses.
 Computational work was carried out using the HPC facilities of the University of Luxembourg.
+Finally, we would also like to thank two anonymous reviewers for their input that greatly improved the manuscript.

 Funding: The NOMIS Foundation: Vanishing Glaciers; Swiss National Science Foundation ENSEMBLE (CRSII5_180241).